Patria case: Modernization of infantry vehicles

 The historic decision of the U.S. Administration to move the conflict against terrorisms outside United States at the end of 2001 led to the invasion of Afghanistan and Iraq.
 It is a radical change: U.S. had not deployed large infantry on hostile grounds since 1983.
 The decision had implications for U.S. allies.
 Ground troops need modern types of equipment to fight new infantry wars.
 Modern armored vehicles become a priority: more protected, faster, easily deployable, interconnected with the new digital wars.
 New vehicles must be capable to inter-operate at several communication levels.

 Air superiority was no longer the decisive issue.
 The capability to control the ground became paramount.
 The human cost of the new occupation wars is mainly due to infantry lack of adequate protection.
 More than half of the deaths of U.S. and allies is caused by inadequate armoured protection.

 Industry consolidation: Light Armored Vehicles

 General Dynamics is the U.S leader in infantry vehicles which between 2002 and 2003 purchased MOWAG in Switzerland, Steyer-Daimler-Puch Speazialfahrung in Austria, and Santa Bárbara Sistemas in Spain.
 In 2004, they launched a hostile takeover of Alvis plc.

 European war between General Dynamics and Patria

 Major European nations such as France, the UK, Germany, Italy initiated own domestic programs replacing old generation APCs with modern Armored Vehicles.
-Smaller nations on the other hand initiated process of international tender and procurement for new advanced armored personal carriers.
+Smaller nations on the other hand initiated process of international tender and procurement for new advanced armored personnel carriers.
 Portugal, initiated the procurement process right away.¨.